cloudify-cosmo/docs.getcloudify.org/content/developer/composer/_index.md

 The networks and networks’ components associated with the current node.
 For example, security groups and IP addresses.
 By adding one or more relevant components, you can assign them to the node and also see them reflected in the VNIC square.

 ### Intrinsic Functions
-As in Cloudify Manager, the values of a node’s properties, inputs or outputs can be specified as intrinsic function return values.
+As in {{< param mgr_premium_title >}}, the values of a node’s properties, inputs or outputs can be specified as intrinsic function return values.
 The intrinsic functions list is available at [Intrinsic functions specification page]({{< relref "developer/blueprints/spec-intrinsic-functions.md" >}}).

-Cloudify Composer auto-fills the functions and displays the available properties in the existing topology.
+{{< param cfy_composer_name >}} auto-fills the functions and displays the available properties in the existing topology.
 Note that, for the `get_attribute` function you must be familiar with and use the run-time attributes' names, not the auto-filled properties names.
 For example, to obtain a virtual IP address using the `get_attribute` function, use the run-time attribute `VirtualIp_address`, not the `VirtualIP` property.

 ### Creating a Group
 You can group a number of components using the “drag to select” button ![drag to select mode]( /images/composer/drag-to-select.png ).
 Select the required nodes and click on the “create group” button ![create node group]( /images/composer/create-node-group.png ) to create a resource group in the topology view.
 The resource group is also created in the source code.
 You can click the group to display its properties and add or remove members.